 Non-controlling interest in the equity of a subsidiary is accounted for and reported as a component of stockholders' equity.
-Non-controlling interest represents the 39.51% shareholder ownership interest in IOX and the 30% shareholder ownership interest in Saugatuck which are consolidated by the Company.
+Non-controlling interest represents the 39.51% shareholder ownership interest in IOX, the 30% shareholder ownership interest in Saugatuck and the 35% shareholder ownership interest in PGL which are consolidated by the Company.